 We've all heard the word, but how many of us really know what is going on inside our plants?
-What is chlorophyll and how does it convert right into energy?
+What is chlorophyll and how does it convert light into energy?

 Chlorophyll is a collection of green pigments that makes plant (and algae) life possible.
 Pigments are materials that change the appearance of reflected light by absorbing specific wavelengths.
 As light strikes a leaf, first the blue wavelength and then the red wavelength are absorbed, and the green is reflected.
 That’s why, to us, most plants look green.